mj703/Facebook-Recommendation-system/README.md

 <p>We would like to thank Kaggle for providing the dataset used in this project.
 We would also like to thank the developers of the libraries used in this project.</p>

-<h2>Contact</h2>

-<p>If you have any questions or feedback regarding this project, please feel free to contact Anuj Baghel at anujbagh300@gmail.com.</p>